MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-pull-notifications-about-mailbox-events-by-using-ews-in-exchange.md

 description: "Find out how to use the EWS Managed API or EWS to subscribe to pull notifications and get events."
 ---

-# How to: Pull notifications about mailbox events by using EWS in Exchange
+# Pull notifications about mailbox events by using EWS in Exchange

 Find out how to use the EWS Managed API or EWS to subscribe to pull notifications and get events.